Logo for Climate Social Science Network (CSSN)

 IT'S GREENWASHING

 A growing literature provides mixed evidence regarding the potential for certification to reduce environmental and social impacts (Lambin et al., 2018).
 Many certification schemes are unable to protect ecosystems' and people’s rights, and thus additional due diligence is required to provide an assurance of responsibly sourced produce.
-An effective due diligence screening program allows an organisation to make an informed decision about whether it is safe to proceed with the certification.
+An effective due diligence screening program allows an organization to make an informed decision about whether it is safe to proceed with the certification.
 Also, many certification and standards systems have a chain of custody model or traceability approach, which is critical for downstream actors to understand who they are sourcing from.
 However, a Chain of Custody standard might only prescribe handling processes, and not include social abuses or environmental issues that could occur across the supply chain (ISEAL Alliance, 2020).
 This indicator ensures that when retailers or producers communicate about their (own brand) products being certified they do not merely rely on voluntary certification schemes but ensure that they have a regularly updated effective due diligence policy in place.

 • Dubious certifications & labels